-In Python, a thread may terminate by coming to the end of its executable code or by raising an exception.
-Python does not have a public API to terminate a thread.
-This is by design since killing a thread is not recommended due to the unpredictable behaviour that results.
-Process termination in Python is significantly different. .
-It is also worth noting terminating a process that has acquired a lock or semaphore can result in a deadlock condition.If If a process that has descendent processes is terminated, the descendants will be orphaned.
+Process termination in Python is significantly different.
+(See 6.6x TBD)Similarly,In addition, threads and processes that are externally terminated will not execute the ‘finally’ clause for that thread or process, which may result in logic errors, and ithe terminatedAsyncio termination is not an issue in Python since the complete concurrency model is not available to the caller to manipulate.
+Once an asyncio entity is initiated, the main routine can continue executing and “await” the result.
+TBD

 6.60.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.60.5.

-Avoid external termination of threads except as an extreme measure, such as the termination of the program and consider using interthread or interprocess communication mechanisms to instruct another thread or process to terminate itself.
+Avoid external termination of concurrent entities except as an extreme measure, such as the termination of the program and consider using interthread or interprocess communication mechanisms to instruct another thread or process to terminate itself.

-externally

-is
+Use care when externally terminating processes since finally clauses will not be executed, and descendant processes will not be terminated.

+canEnsure, such as ensuring that all shared resources locked by the thread or process are released in an exception handler and/or in a finally block.

+Design the code to be fail-safe in the presence of terminating processes or threads.

+Consider using Process.terminate() only on processes that never use shared resources and ensure that the termination is fail-safe and ends the process gracefully.

 Avoid mixing concurrency models (e.g. processes and threads) in the same program.